 When it comes to getting xiao long bao (soup dumplings) in Taiwan, Din Tai Fung (awarded one Michelin star by the 2010 Hong Kong and Macau Michelin Guide) is usually the first place that comes to mind.
 It should come as no surprise that not only does it top our list of best soup dumplings spots in Taiwan, but also that many of the other restaurants on the list will have their dumplings compared to those found here.
 One of the most popular Din Tai Fung branches among travelers is on the basement floor of the iconic Taipei 101, which boasts a large window separating diners from the kitchen, through which diners can watch a team of a dozen chefs as they go through the 18 delicate motions it takes to make each dumpling.

-Other must-try dishes: Pork Chop Fried Rice with egg
+Other must-try dishes at Din Tai Fung: Pork Chop Fried Rice with Egg

 “Golden fried rice thoroughly mixed with fried egg and green onion, topped with a Shanghai-style crispy fried pork chop.
 Each bite brings with it the perfect texture as well as fragrant hints of fried egg and green onion.” (extracted from Din Tai Fung)

 |Din Tai Fung (Xinyi Branch)|